Last Updated 7th March 2023

 21. Procedures at Annual Section Meetings

-21.2 The Section Secretary shall send to each Section Member at his last known email address notice of the date, time and place of the annual section meeting together with the resolutions to be proposed at least 14 days before the meeting.
+21.2 The Section Secretary shall send to each Section Member at their last known email address notice of the date, time and place of the annual section meeting together with the resolutions to be proposed at least fourteen days before the meeting.
 The accidental failure to give notice to any person entitled to notice, or the accidental omission of any such details in any notice, shall not invalidate the proceedings at the meeting.

 21.4 Each section member present shall have one vote.

 21.6 No objection may be raised as to the qualification of any person voting at a meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid.
-Any such objection must be referred to the chairman of the meeting.
+Any such objection must be referred to the Chairperson of the meeting.

 21.8 There shall be no right for a Member to vote by proxy.
 No person may represent more than one Member.

-21.10 All nominations will be posted on the Club Notice Board six days before the date of the relevant Annual Section meetings.
+21.10 All nominations will be posted on the Club Notice Board six days before the date of the relevant Annual Section Meetings.

 22. Purchase and Supply of Liquor

-23.1 No one may at any time receive at the expense of the Club [or any Member] any commission, percentage or similar payment on or with reference to purchases of intoxicating liquor by the Club.
+23.1 No one may at any time receive at the expense of the Club or any Member any commission, percentage or similar payment on or with reference to purchases of intoxicating liquor by the Club.

-23.2 No one may directly or indirectly derive any pecuniary benefit from the supply of intoxicating liquor by or on behalf of the Club to Members or guests apart from any benefit accruing to the Club as a whole and apart also from any benefit which a person derives indirectly by reason of the supply giving rise to or contributing to a general gain from the carrying on of the Club.]
+23.2 No one may directly or indirectly derive any pecuniary benefit from the supply of intoxicating liquor by or on behalf of the Club to Members or guests apart from any benefit accruing to the Club as a whole and apart also from any benefit which a person derives indirectly by reason of the supply giving rise to or contributing to a general gain from the carrying on of the Club.

-24. Playing Visitors and Guests
+24. Playing Visitors and Social Guests

 25. Permitted Hours